Richard Chenoweth specializes in transit architecture, residential architecture, architecture history, historic preservation, and visualization.

-One of Richard's goals for the design was to create an iconic transit structure for Washington DC in the spirit of Guimard's Paris Metro canopies and Saarinen's Dulles Airport terminal.
-That goal has been achieved it seems - the Metro canopies are now memorable and navigable landmarks around town, are often photographed, and even appear in television episodes and backgrounds for news shots.
+One of the goals for the design was to create an iconic transit structure for Washington DC in the spirit of Burnham's Union Station and Saarinen's Dulles Airport terminal.
+The canopy has become iconic in its own right, as a symbol and a beacon of the Metro in DC, Virginia, and Maryland.

-Lourie & Chenoweth LLC went on to contract with WMATA as Architect of Record, and designed and built 30 canopies between 2002-2007.
-Arup (Boston) was the Engineer of Record, and Grunley Walsh was the builder.
-Between 2013-2015, Richard and Jon designed a dome-like canopy for Dupont Circle North Station (a unique structure), and designed six alternate structures for special sites owned by the National Park Service.
+Lourie & Chenoweth LLC contracted with WMATA as Architect of Record, Arup (Boston) was the Engineer of Record, and Grunley Walsh was the builder.
+Between 2013-2015, Richard and Jon designed the largest canopy in the system for Dupont Circle North Station.
+It's a ninety-foot diameter glass dome on a circular arrangement of struts placed on the circular parapet.
+They also have designed six specially proportioned canopies for sites owned by the National Park Service.

 I will post more information about the Metro canopies when I get a chance.

 Click here for a virtual reality of the Dupont North Station.

 Richard's research agenda as an architectural historian is the forensic digital investigation of lost or destroyed works of architecture using original drawings, letters, and documents.
 The main goal is to tell complex historical narratives that otherwise could not be fully understood using visual and spatial evidence.
 Richard's methodology includes computer modeling, digital imaging, and hand techniques such as watercolor.
 Resulting computer models can be used to study architecture objectively (conceptually) and sub-jectively (perceptually).
 He employs Image-Based-Lighting, animation, video, and web-based techniques.

 Click here for a vr of the Capitol in 1814.